mdgeus/NotifyReporter/README.md

 After reporting an issue send an email to the reporter.
 You can set the subject and mailtext in the plugin config.
+This messeage is set per project.
+If no message is available for the project nothing will be send.

 == Installation ==